ibercovich/blog/_posts/2023-03-19-to-manage-or-be-managed.markdown

 Until the next one.

+_image credit, Midjourney: “shakespear play with hamlet, wearing a business suit, talking to his skull, social realism style” (and then some iteration to get the right concept)_

 ~~~
 I asked my LLM of choice to complete the post to make sure I wasn’t missing anything critical.
 A few more basic, but important tips below.